 In the late 1990s, the Environmental Protection Agency (EPA) and the Maryland Department of the Environment (MDE) sued Bethlehem Steel for numerous hazardous waste violations.
 The case was settled in 1997 when the parties signed a Consent Decree that required Bethlehem Steel and any subsequent owner to correct the violations and perform the necessary studies to fully evaluate contamination caused by the facility.
 The studies were to include a comprehensive assessment of the extent to which offsite migration of toxic contaminants may present a risk to human health and the environment.

 As of 2014 a comprehensive offsite assessment had not occurred.
 As a result, CBF commissioned our own studies to answer questions about the potential human health and ecological risks associated with exposure to sediments and water in Bear Creek.
+People in the area bordering the creek, including the historic African American community of Turner Station, have traditionally used it for boating, crabbing, and fishing.
 The findings were shared in November 2015 with the Maryland Department of Environment (MDE) and the U.S. Environmental Protection Agency (EPA) and at a local community meeting in December.
 The analysis of human health risk was completed by Exponent, Inc., an engineering and scientific consulting firm from Boulder, Co.
 The consultant determined chemicals such as polychlorinated biphenyls, metals, and polycyclic aromatic hydrocarbons exist at levels that present a minimal risk to human health.
 That means people who may come into contact with the water by crabbing, fishing, or swimming likely aren’t at risk.

-However, scientists Lance Yonkos and Sharon Hartzell of the University of Maryland College of Agriculture and Natural Resources, Environmental Science and Technology, found sediments at the bottom of the creek are extremely toxic to organisms that normally live there.
+However, additional research showed that the pollution had killed the bottom organisms, making this area of Bear Creek ecologically dead.
+Scientists Lance Yonkos and Sharon Hartzell of the University of Maryland College of Agriculture and Natural Resources, Environmental Science and Technology, found sediments at the bottom of the creek are extremely toxic to organisms that normally live there.
 An apron of poisoned sediment fans out hundreds of feet from the old steel mill site, with heavier concentrations of toxics near certain areas of heavy mill activity.
-Because the pollution has killed the bottom organisms, this area of Bear Creek is ecologically dead.
 Fish may swim in from outside the area looking for food, but the creek's food chain is degraded.

 There have been seven owners of the Sparrows Point property since 2001 when Bethlehem Steel Corporation, declared bankruptcy.
 This revolving door of ownership certainly prolonged and complicated the clean-up process.
-In 2014 the property was purchased by Sparrows Point Terminal, LLC, a Baltimore based investment firm who plans to redevelop it as a major East Coast logistics, manufacturing, and distribution hub.
-As part of the agreements with state and federal regulators, Sparrows Point Terminal is committing $48 million to ensure adequate funding for clean-up, as well as $3 million for offsite work.
+In 2014 the property was purchased by Sparrows Point Terminal, LLC—now Tradepoint Atlantic—a Baltimore based investment firm who plans to redevelop it as a major East Coast logistics, manufacturing, and distribution hub.
+As part of the agreements with state and federal regulators, Tradepoint Atlantic committed $48 million to ensure adequate funding for clean-up, as well as $3 million for remediation of offsite contamination.

 2015 Toxicity Testing of Baltimore Harbor Sediments (PDF)